databrary/www/databrary/input/posts/2015-10-30-Temple-workshop.md

-Title: Databrary workshop at Temple University in Philadelphia
+Title: Databrary workshop at Temple University

 ## Coding, Sharing, and Reusing Video Data with Databrary